Documentation

 Goproxy is the top-level struct of this project.

-For requests downloading large numbers of modules (e.g. for bulk static analysis), the Goproxy supports a non-standard header, "Disable-Module-Fetch: true" that instructs it to return only cached content.
+For requests involving the download of a large number of modules (e.g., for bulk static analysis), Goproxy supports a non-standard header, "Disable-Module-Fetch: true", which instructs it to return only cached content.

 func (*Goproxy) ServeHTTP ¶